Auckland City Mission supports thousands of Aucklanders in crises each year

 - What can be changed to improve their chances for the future?

-The Homeless Services team, medical staff at the Calder Medical Centre and the Alcohol & Other Drug Professionals at the Social Detoxification Service work with the Crisis Care & Community Services team to help ensure the best outcomes for our clients.
+The Homeless Services team, medical staff at the Calder Health Centre and the Alcohol & Other Drug Professionals at the Social Detoxification Service work with the Crisis Care & Community Services team to help ensure the best outcomes for our clients.

 Working in Partnership